iafisher/obsidian-quick-links/README.md

 ## Development
 - `npm run dev` to build in dev mode and automatically rebuild on changes.
 - `npm run build` to build in prod mode and run the type-checker.
+- `npm run check` to run the type-checker by itself.